Q&A: SC economist on how the coronavirus may impact the state's economy

-You’re seeing the Post and Courier's twice weekly business newsletter.
-Get all the openings, closings, and the business stories that are shaping Charleston and South Carolina here.

-The Post and Courier talked to economist Joey Von Nessen of the University of South Carolina about how the coronavirus is impacting South Carolina businesses, what the outbreak could mean for the state's economy and why some are concerned the outbreak could prompt a recession.
+The Post and Courier asked economist Joey Von Nessen of the University of South Carolina how the coronavirus is impacting South Carolina businesses, what the outbreak could mean for the state's economy and why some are concerned the outbreak could prompt a recession.

 China is South Carolina’s top trading partner, and our manufacturing firms rely on a global supply chain that runs straight through Chinese markets.
 Because it takes about 30 days for cargo shipments to travel from China to the U.S., most of these effects are not yet visible.